Drinking Water Tank Sanitizing Guidelines

 When a flexible tank arrives to your location, the tank fabrics will be clean but not necessarily sanitized.
 If you are planning on using this tank for drinking water applications, the interior will be built with a clean FDA and NSF 61 approved inner material that will allow for safe drinking water storage.

 While these interior fabrics are not sanitized, they are clean.
-We have had many customers use these tanks straight from the shipping cart and have not hear of any problems.
+We have had many customers use these tanks straight from the shipping cart and have not heard of any problems.
 However, if you are concerned about sanitizing your tank, you can certainly use one of the methods above to sanitize your tank prior to use.